Texas Tech University

 Do I need to take the GRE and what score is required?

-• Due to the impact of Covid-19 on testing centers across the world, the College of Engineering is temporarily waiving the GRE test score requirements for all graduate programs through Summer 2024.
-For more information regarding the application process, please refer to the College of Engineering's Graduate Admissions information page.
+• Due to the impact on testing centers across the world, Graduate School is temporarily waiving the GRE test score requirements for all graduate programs through Fall 2025.
+For more information regarding the application process, please refer to the Graduate Admissions information page.
 After completing the application process, your materials will be formally reviewed and you will receive notification of an admissions decision.

 Should I check with my advisor before applying?

-• Please see our Master's Degrees Program page for information concerning the program in which you are interested.
-The names and contact information of the program advisors are included on those webpage.
-If you have additional questions about the program, please contact the program advisor before submitting your application to the Graduate School.
+• Please see our Distance Learning Program page for information concerning the program in which you are interested.
+Program advisor names and contact information are included on the program details webpages.
+If you have additional questions, please contact the graduate program advisor before submitting your application to the Graduate School.

 Who do I contact if I have problems or questions?

-• Before you register, and while you are taking courses, if you have any questions or problems, please contact Distance Learning staff first so that we can assist you.
-If we cannot help you specifically, we will direct you to the person or entity on campus that can.
+• Before you register, and while you are taking courses, if you have any questions or problems, please contact Distance Learning Program Office staff first so that we can assist you.
+If we cannot help you specifically, we will direct you to the person or entity on campus who can.

 Distance Learning Program